nicfel/Mascot-Tutorial/README.md

 ### Loading the Influenza A/H3N2 Sequences (Partitions)

-The sequences from the _data_ folder name _H3N2.nexus_ can be either drag and dropped into BEAUti or added by going to _File >> Import Alignment_.
+The sequence alignment is in the file [H3N2.nexus](http://github.com/tgvaughan/Mascot-Tutorial/raw/master/data/H3N2.nexus) can be either drag and dropped into BEAUti or added by going to _File >> Import Alignment_.
 Once the sequences are added, we need to specify the sampling dates and locations.

 ### Get the sampling times (Tip Dates)